 First, let’s visit the room:

 Ultimately, the room was very comfortable, and came with the requisite robes and slippers.
-My one main gripe is that I only noticed one rubbish bin, in the bathroom.
+My one main gripe is that I only noticed one rubbish bin in the entire guestroom, which was in the bathroom.
 Perhaps it was a small oversight on housekeeping’s part?
 It also would’ve been nice to be able to open a window, but the hotel erred on the side of safety, which is fair enough.

 On another positive note, whenever I called to get something replenished/ordered room service, it was quickly actioned and attended to.
 I don’t always have the best success with room service, but the Conrad Centennial did it well.